Berlin Halts anti-corona Rally As European Cities Protest Masks - UrduPoint

 Berlin Halts 'anti-corona' Rally As European Cities Protest Masks

-Across the globe, governments are struggling to revive economies already battered by the pandemic while managing public frustration over new restrictions and masks to curb infections.
+Across the globe, governments are struggling to revive battered economies while managing public frustration over new restrictions and masks to curb infections.

-The mass protest against pandemic restrictions had been allowed to go ahead after a bitter legal battle.
+The demonstration had initially been allowed to go ahead after a bitter legal battle.

 "The minimum distancing is not being respected by most (of the demonstrators) despite repeated requests," the police said.
 "There is no other option than to break up the gathering."
 Several thousands stayed on to protest after the announcement, chanting "resistance" and a small group clashed with police, tossing bottles and rocks.
 Two people were arrested, police said.